Community Connections - Sustainable Development (Grays Harbor)

 This program meets in person 4 hours a week, with 4 additional hours of online program work.

-Community and economic development, education, social services, non-profit management
+This offering will prepare you for careers and advanced study in: Community and economic development, education, social services, non-profit management

 Regular class time is Saturdays 9 AM to 2:30 PM (including lunch and breaks).
 Access to computer lab time, including one-on-one instruction, is available until 5 PM on Saturdays.
 Some Saturdays include field trips, that may go later than 2:30 PM.
 First Fall meeting will be held on the Olympia Campus.